ocean-tracking-network/jb-acoustic-telemetry/_episodes/02-the-r-programming-language.md

 ## Data Types

 R has a wide variety of data types including scalars, vectors (numerical, character, logical), matrices, data frames, and lists.
-Check out a short explanation here: https://www.statmethods.net/input/datatypes.htmlOur data has been read in and the columns have been converted to their proper data types.
+Check out a short explanation here: [https://www.statmethods.net/input/datatypes.html](https://www.statmethods.net/input/datatypes.html) Our data has been read in and the columns have been converted to their proper data types.

 ~~~
 sapply(detections, class)